manuerwin/joplin-plugin-attache/README.md

 To test the plugin, simply run `npm test`.

-This project is setup to use Jest, for testing purposes.
+This project is setup to use Jest for testing purposes.

 ## Updating the plugin framework